In Exercises 7–10, use the confidence interval to find the margin... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter.
-It is expressed as an interval (e.g., (0.512, 0.596)) and is associated with a confidence level, typically 95% or 99%.
-This means that if we were to take many samples and construct confidence intervals for each, a certain percentage of those intervals would contain the true parameter.
+A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter with a specified level of confidence.
+For example, a 95% confidence interval suggests that if we were to take many samples and build intervals in this way, approximately 95% of them would contain the true parameter.

 Recommended video: